SWEG-2016EC-Batch/Tech5/ETS0945 Meron Amare/Power/pow.md

-START
+# Pseudocode

+1.START

-  Declare variables x, y, result as double
+ 2. Declare variables x, y, result as double

-  Printe "Enter the value of x: "
+  3.printe "Enter the value of x: "

   Input x

-  IF input is invalid then
+  4.IF input is invalid then

-    print "invalid input"
+    5.print "invalid input"

-    exit program
+    6.exit program

   ENDIF

-  Display "Enter the value of y: "
+  7.Display "Enter the value of y: "

   Input y

-  IF input is invalid Then
+  8.IF input is invalid Then

-    print "invalid input"
+    9.print "invalid input"

-    exit program
+    10.exit program

   ENDIF

-  calculate result = x raised to the power of y as (pow(x, y)) print "The result of x raised to the power of y is: result" END
+  11.calculate result = x raised to the power of y as (pow(x, y))

+ 12. print "The result of x raised to the power of y is: result"

+END